 Visit the 295km long and wide forest reserve, Plitvice Lakes National Park in the heart of Croatia!
 It has a range of sixteen lakes and waterfalls.
-Here, the walkways wind across and around the water and the ferry of Lake Kozjak links the lower and upper lakes.
+Here, the walkways wind across and around the water, and the ferry of Lake Kozjak links the lower and upper lakes.

-With the day trip to Plitvice lakes from Zagreb, you can visit the famous and appealing lakes joined by several streams and walk along the winding lanes across the river.
+With the day trip to Plitvice Lakes from Zagreb, you can visit the famous and appealing lakes joined by several streams and walk along the winding lanes across the river.
 It houses the stunning ancient woodlands to explore the panoramic views.

 The harmony and concord of sixteen breathtaking lakes in Plitvice are famous not just in Croatia, but also across the world.
-Due to this reason, this coveted national park is listed as UNESCO World Heritage Site.
+Due to this reason, this coveted national park is listed as a UNESCO World Heritage Site.
 Here, you can enjoy the walk through magical and ancient woodlands where it first takes you through Upper Lakes, which has twelve different lakes split by travertine barriers.